stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 info.basePipelineHandle = baseHandle;
 ```

-Vulkan provides a second method to derive a pipeline by _index_ within an array of pipelines created in a single operation.
-We first implement a new static factory method to create multiple pipelines:
+To support the second method to derive pipelines by index we first implement a new factory method to create multiple pipelines:

 ```java
 public static List<Pipeline> build(List<Builder> builders, DeviceContext dev) {